-Numbers of imported animals and import permits granted during the SARS-CoV-2 pandemic in 2020 and 2021 remained relatively high despite flight restrictions and decreased capacity in the PEQ facility due to public health measures affecting resourcing.
+Numbers of imported animals and import permits granted during the SARS-CoV-2 pandemic in 2020 and 2021 remained relatively stable despite flight restrictions and decreased capacity in the PEQ facility due to public health measures affecting resourcing.
 This reflects an unforeseen surge in demand from people returning to Australia with their pets during this period.
 Many owners were unprepared for the robust biosecurity measures and complex logistics of relocating their pets to Australia.
 Despite this, the number of dogs imported in 2020 exceeded the numbers reported in the 2013 review (4,180 dogs imported compared to an average of 3,713 in 2010 to 2012).
+In 2022, the number of permits issued to late November 2022 has exceeded pre-pandemic levels, while the number of actual imports has lagged behind permits issued due to difficulties with flight availability and capacity at the PEQ facility.

 In addition, demand for companion animals increased during the SARS-CoV-2 pandemic.
 A study in Israel found that dog adoption rates and potential dog adopters increased as social distancing and lockdown measures were implemented (Morgan et al. 2020).
 The same study also found an increase worldwide in internet searches regarding dog adoption on google during the pandemic (Morgan et al. 2020).

+al. 2020).
 Similar increases in demand were reported in media in many countries including Australia (Kinsella 2020; Pieracci et al. 2021; Wynne 2021).